aufaitio/aufait/README.md

-## Au Fait

 The NPM dependency management tool for everyone!
 This is still under development.
-You can watch our progress and anticipate the initial release.
-Projected release date will be posted here when known.
+Please watch our progress.
+Projected release date coming soon!

 ### Development (I live a lonely life)